boeckmann/asm6502/README.txt

  4.6.2 .BYTE directive

        Produces one or more output bytes.
 The arguments are separated by a comma.
-Strings enclosed by " may also be used.
+Numeric expressions or strings may be used as arguments.
+The values of numeric expressions must fit into a byte.
+Strings must be enclosed by ".

        Example: